DjoserGenomics/djosergenomics.github.io/_posts/2025-08-04-Bulk-RNAseq-Tutorial-Codex.md

 - **Bite-sized lessons** for each step of the RNAseq workflow
 - Built using **free tools** like Google Colab, R, and public datasets
 - **Minimal setup**, focused explanations, and reproducible code
-- A light touch of **ancient Egyptian history**, each tutorial ends with a “Cultural Checkpoint” themed after a real historical figure who represents the spirit of that step
+- A light touch of **ancient Egyptian history**, each tutorial ends with a “Cultural Spotlight” themed after a real historical figure who represents the spirit of that step

 ---